rapid7/insightconnect-workflows/workflows/Enrich_CVE_with_Recorded_Future_from_Slack/help.md

 Import the workflow from the Rapid7 Extension Library and proceed through the Import Workflow wizard in InsightConnect.
 Import plugins, create or select connections, and rename the workflow as a part of the Import Workflow wizard as necessary.

-Once the workflow has been imported, update the first step with the channel name to suit your Slack environment by editing the input with the preset text of `change_me` to match the channel to monitor.
+Once the workflow has been imported, **Update the first step with the channel name to suit your Slack environment!** by editing the input with the preset text of `change_me` to match the channel to monitor.

 After configuring those steps, activate the workflow and then issue a Slack command to trigger it.